joseajrv/Learn_to_program_MOOC/README.md

 Assignment 2: DNA Sequences
 Write the functions and complete the bodies of functions.

+#File: a3.py
+Assignment 3: Word Search Game
+Write the functions.

 Files and descriptions from the "Crafting Quality Code" course: